Key Takeaways

 As the crypto ecosystem matures, AI-driven auditing, real-time contract monitoring, and verified reputation systems are making rug pulls harder to execute.

 Yet, the first line of defense remains individual vigilance.
+Before investing in any crypto, NFT, or DeFi project:

 Don’t trust.
 Verify.
 Every time.